Bob Flock: Track promoter

 Flock became a track promoter in Atlanta.
 He hired three women (Sara Christian, and Mildred Williams, and his sister Ethel Mobley) to race at his new track.

 Personal life

-He was the brother of NASCAR pioneers Tim Flock and Fonty Flock, and the second female NASCAR driver Ethel Mobley.
+Flock was the brother of NASCAR pioneers Tim Flock and Fonty Flock, and the second female NASCAR driver Ethel Mobley.
 The four raced at the July 10, 1949 race at the Daytona Beach Road Course, which was the first event to feature a brother and a sister, and the only NASCAR event to feature four siblings.
 Ethel beat Fonty and Bob by finishing in eleventh.

 Moonshine business

 The Flock family had an illegal moonshine business.
 The federal agents discovered that Flock would be running a race in Atlanta, and they staked out the place to make an arrest.
 A gate opened as the race was beginning, and he drove on the track to take the green flag.
 The police vehicles quickly appeared on the track.
 They chased Flock for a lap or two before he drove through the fence.
 The police followed him until he ran out of gas.
 Reminiscing years later, Flock said, "I would have won that race if the cops had stayed out of it."